 Students who are admitted to the university through the Academics in Motion (AIM) program may only enroll for a maximum of 13 hours during their first semester at DBU.
-The academic progress of students who are admitted through the AIM program will be evaluated after each semester of enrollment until they have completed 13 hours at DBU.
+The academic progress of students who are admitted through the AIM program will be evaluated at the end of the spring, summer, and fall semesters of enrollment until they have completed 13 hours at DBU.
 All AIM students who fall below a 2.0 grade point average during the first 13 hours at DBU will be placed on academic probation with additional requirements from the Registrar.
 Should a provisional student not reach a GPA of 2.0 by the end of the semester following being placed on Admitted Provisionally Probation status, the student will be placed on Academic Suspension.